Conducting a Technical Screening: Checklist and Questions

 When recruiting IT professionals, hire someone who uses the same software development or project management methodology as the rest of your team.
 You can learn whether this is true by asking the question above.
 The ideal answer should look like this:

-I'm well familiar with Scrum.
-In fact, I've been working on Scrum teams since I graduated from college in 2017, so I have around five years of Scrum programming experience.
+“I'm well familiar with Scrum.
+I've been working on Scrum teams since I graduated from college in 2019, so I have around five years of Scrum programming experience.

 Although I've had some experiences with other project management methodologies, such as Waterfall, Scrum remains my favorite.
 That's because I'm a people person, and Scrum is more people-focused than any other software development methodology.
 Thanks to Scrum, I've built strong relationships with other developers.
 I also appreciate how Scrum empowers us to learn from experience.

 I also enjoy working on other Agile teams, including Kanban and Scrumban.
 I've successfully built two iOS mobile apps using Scrumban: a video editor and a special effects app.
-You can learn more about them by checking out my portfolio.
+You can learn more about them by checking out my portfolio.”

-This question reveals applicants':
+This question reveals an applicant’s:

 • Motivation for becoming IT professionals